AshishSinha5/AshisSInha5.github.io/_posts/2023-07-13-huberLLM-Retrieval-Augmented-LLM-for-Huberman-Podcast.md

 retriever_qa.run(query)
 ```

-    Token indices sequence length is longer than the specified maximum sequence length for this model (1565 > 1024).
-Running this sequence through the model will result in indexing errors

     'Dopamine is activating or changing our propensity to do certain things and get us into action or prevent us from doing certain things and prevent action.'

 ```python